10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 • Identify community partners, corporate sponsors, and/or major donors who will help promote and match donations.
 Increase donation matching even further by using Double the Donation’s free online gift-matching tool this Giving Tuesday.

 Donorbox has created hundreds of resources including blogs, guides, sample appeal letters and emails, podcast episodes, eBooks, checklists, and much more to help nonprofits.
-Check out Nonprofit Blog, Donorbox Library, The Nonprofit Podcast, and Donorbox Webinars to source crucial preparation materials for this Giving Tuesday.
+Check out our Nonprofit Blog, Donorbox Library, The Nonprofit Podcast, and Donorbox Webinars to source crucial preparation materials for this Giving Tuesday.

 Ideally, you’d do a soft launch first (with the board, staff, volunteers, and long-term donors) so you can collect early feedback and create social proof by asking for early donations.
 When you officially launch your campaign, inform your supporters of your goal, the impact of their donations, any matching gift campaigns, important sponsors, and special incentives.